JBS Dudding Charitable Trust

 John Dudding died in 1969 aged 74, six years after establishing the JBS Dudding Trust.
 Having farmed for most of his life, Mr Dudding was aware of the financial challenges caused by fluctuating farm prices.
 As a result, Mr Dudding knew the hardships that can be experienced by people living in rural areas, as well as the impacts felt in the wider community.
 Mr Dudding believed that in establishing a charitable trust, with the award of grants to deserving organisations, this would help cushion the Rangitikei people from the vagaries of the economy in rural New Zealand.

 Applications are open until 5pm on Friday 8 July 2022.

 Who is eligible?
-Applications are open to organisations registered with Charities Services and Schools that are based in or supporting people within the Rangitikei Region (within the boundaries of the Rangitikei District Council).
+Applications are open to Committee involved in the day to day management of a ‘Rural Hall’ within the Rangitikei Region.
+The funding is available for the purposes of providing general maintenance inside or outside the Hall.
 Please check the JBS Dudding Funding Region & Eligibility Criteria

 How are decisions made?
-The Trustee makes recommendations and the Advisory Board advise which applications to approve at the Annual Board Meeting.
+The Public Trust, as Trustee makes recommendations and the Advisory Board advise which applications to approve at the Annual Board Meeting.
 The Trustee’s decision is final.
-No further communications will be entertained.
+No further communications will be entered into.
 This includes providing applicants with the reason why they have been unsuccessful, justifying why an application was successful or reconsidering an application.
-A grant may be approved subject to certain conditions, in such circumstances the funds will normally be held by the Trustee until the conditions have been met.
+A grant may be approved subject to certain conditions, in such circumstances the funds will normally be held by the Public Trust, as Trustee until the conditions have been met.